ersanjeevkm/UniswapTokenValue_graphql/README.md

 Developed using Node.js

-Indorder to retrieve multiple token prices in single call, made use of Uniswap subgraphs of tokens object
+Indorder to retrieve multiple token prices in single call, made use of Uniswap subgraphs of tokens object using GraphQL

 ![image](https://user-images.githubusercontent.com/59253577/217344683-f2f84a52-9394-44e0-bcce-df93846edf10.png)